Nathan-Furnal/dotemacs/README.md

 mistakes.
 I also use snippets for code blocks or LaTeX inserts which I use all the time.
 For easy and quick referencing, I use the excellent `org-ref` package.

+There's additional code pertaining to my writing configuration, such as LaTeX classes and compilation.

 ## Snippets